 Here are a few ideas to bring in top talent:

 - Make it easy to apply: Rather than waiting for candidates to come to you, you need to head to where they hang out.
-Think: niche job boards, social media, and Breezy’s unique Talent Search feature.
+Think: niche job boards and social media.

 - Update your website: Think of your website as your online storefront.
 It needs to make potential candidates feel at home, and every detail of it should shout about your brand’s highlights.
 “When people come looking for work on your company site and have a bad experience, it turns away top talent.” says Hamza Khan, CEO of Splash Effect.